swiftlang/swift-evolution-metadata-extractor/README.md

 Use the `--output-path` option (`-o`) to specify a different location or filename.

 Uses default filename and writes `proposals.json` to `~/Desktop`:
 `swift-evolution-metadata-extractor --output-path ~/Desktop`

-Writes `my-metadata.json` at the specified location `swift-evolution-metadata-extractor -o ~/Desktop/my-metadata.json`
+Writes `my-metadata.json` at the specified location:
+`swift-evolution-metadata-extractor -o ~/Desktop/my-metadata.json`

-If the specified path does not exist, the tool will attempt to creates the necessary directories.
+If the specified path does not exist, the tool will attempt to create the necessary directories.

 ### Force extract